 - I like to leave the tails on the shrimp.
 It adds so much flavor, but if you prefer to peel the whole shrimp that is totally fine too.

-- Don’t toss those leftovers!
-Turn it into a lovely soup.
-Toss in any extra rice, and add a bit of water, or broth to thin the soup to desired thickness, as well as crushed tomatoes and/or tomato sauce.
+- Don not toss those leftovers!
+Turn them into a scrumptious soup.
+Toss in any extra rice, and add a bit of water, or broth to thin the soup to desired thickness, as well as more crushed tomatoes and/or tomato sauce.

 More delicious easy shrimp recipes you’ll enjoy: